chuanhe97/chuanhe97.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Postdoctoral Associate<be>, <a href='https://cse.umn.edu/cs'>Department of Computer Science and Engineering</a><br>
+I am currently a postdoctoral associate in the <a href='https://cse.umn.edu/cs'>Department of Computer Science and Engineering</a> at University of Minnesota, working with Professor <a href='https://sunju.org/'>Ju Sun</a>.
-<a href='https://twin-cities.umn.edu/'>University of Minnesota</a>

-Welcome to my homepage!

-I am currently a postdoctoral associate in the Department of Computer Science and Engineering at University of Minnesota working with Professor Ju Sun.
-Before that, I earned my PhD from the Department of Industrial and Systems Engineering at the same university under the supervision of Professor Zhaosong Lu.
-I received my bachelor's degree from the School of Mathematical Sciences at Xiamen University, with thesis advised by Professor Wen Huang.
+I earned my PhD from the <a href="https://cse.umn.edu/isye">Department of Industrial and Systems Engineering</a> at University of Minnesota under the supervision of <a target="_blank" href="https://zhaosong-lu.github.io/index.html">Professor Zhaosong Lu</a>.
+I received my bachelor's degree from the <a target="_blank" href="https://math.xmu.edu.cn/en/">School of Mathematical Sciences</a> at Xiamen University, with thesis advised by <a target="_blank" href="https://www.math.fsu.edu/~whuang2/">Professor Wen Huang</a>.

 I am interested in the dynamic intersections of data science and optimization.
 My current research centers on building theory for structured optimization in machine learning and creating algorithm packages for data-driven optimization problems.